lilbud/material-es-de/README.md

 Note: The colors are different because I got them from a repository, rather than picking them manually.
 The original theme only supported like 60 systems, and the default for ES-DE is like 170.
 So, getting colors for all of them would be far too much.

+Light and Dark colorSchemes included, as well as auto-switching to a "basic" layout when there is no media

 # Credits
 * Logos from the NSO Menu Interpreted theme [Here](https://github.com/anthonycaccese/nso-menu-interpreted-es-de)